noir-lang/noir/docs/docs/tutorials/contract_tutorials/advanced/token_bridge/index.md

 ---
 title: Token Bridge
+sidebar_position: 2
 ---

 import Image from "@theme/IdealImage";

 In this tutorial, we will learn how to build the entire flow of a cross-chain token using portals.
-If this is your first time hearing the word portal, you’ll want to read [this](/protocol-specs/l1-smart-contracts/index.md).
+If this is your first time hearing the word portal, you’ll want to read [this](../../../../protocol-specs/l1-smart-contracts/index.md).

 ## A refresher on Portals